madisonmussari/mcts_kds/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Author
+Written by Madison Mussari during the Summer of 2021, supervised by Pedro Rangel.